What Is a Data Platform? A Practical Guide for 2025

 The Data Mesh

 For large, complex organizations with numerous business units, the data mesh offers a decentralized alternative.
-Instead of a central data team building a monolithic platform, a data mesh empowers individual domain teams to own and manage their data as a “product.”
+Instead of a central data team building a monolithic platform, a data mesh puts individual domain teams in charge of owning and managing their own data as a “product.”

 In this model, teams for marketing, sales, and logistics are each responsible for building and maintaining their own data products.
-They make these products discoverable and accessible to the rest of the organization through a shared, self-service infrastructure.
-This approach is designed to promote agility and scale by placing data ownership with the domain experts.
+They make these products discoverable and accessible to the rest of the organization through a shared, self-service infrastructure - placing data ownership with the domain experts to support agility at scale.

-How a Data Platform Actually Drives Business Results
+How Does a Data Platform Drive Business Results?

 An effective data platform becomes the foundation for specific, high-impact business applications.
 It transitions from a passive data repository to an active engine for revenue generation, efficiency gains, and risk management.